-Techniques for abdominoplasty vary slightly between surgeons and according to the individual needs of each patient.
+Techniques for a tummy tuck vary slightly between surgeons and according to the individual needs of each patient.
 A standard abdominoplasty involves the removal of excess skin and fat from the abdominal wall between the pubic area and the umbilicus (navel) leaving the umbilicus in place.
 The skin of the abdominal wall is then drawn down and sutured at the pubic level and the umbilicus is re-sited.
 Repair of any laxity of the muscles or abdominal wall or hernia is carried out at the same time.
-The patient is left with a long, usually curved scar across the lower abdomen at the level of the pubic hair.
-There is also a scar around the umbilicus.
+The patient is left with a long, usually curved scar across the lower abdomen at the level of the pubic hair along with a scar around the umbilicus.
 Patients are fully anaesthetised throughout the procedure, which can take an average of 2 hours to perform.

-Endoscopic abdominoplasty – is used to tighten the muscles of the abdominal wall to give better contour.
+Endoscopic Abdominoplasty – used to tighten the muscles of the abdominal wall to give better contour.
 This is carried out through a short incision above the pubic hair.
 Liposuction may also be performed through the same incision.
 Skin is not removed during this procedure.

-Apronectomy – is a modification of the mini – abdominoplasty, This is suitable for patients who have a large excess of skin and fat hanging down over the pubic area, only the surplus skin and fat is removed.
+Apronectomy – a modification of the mini abdominoplasty.
+This is suitable for patients who have a large excess of skin and fat hanging down over the pubic area; only the surplus skin and fat is removed.
 The scar is long and transverse, it extends from one side of the apron to the other.

-An alternative less invasive procedure that should always be considered before opting for the above procedures is liposuction.
+An alternative less invasive procedure to a tummy tuck that should always be considered before opting for the above procedures is liposuction.
 This procedure reduces fat and may cause a little retraction of the skin.

 Why One Hatfield